morrownr/8812au/Bridged_Wireless_Access_Point.md

 ```
 ip a
 ```
-You may need to additionally run the follow commands in order to determine which adapter has which interface name.
+You may need to additionally run the following commands in order to determine which adapter, in a dual band setup, has which interface name.

 Code:
 ```